-The Group accounts for certain fee income over the life of the financial instrument in accordance with IFRS 9 using the effective interest rate method.
+The Group/Company accounts for certain fee income over the life of the financial instrument in accordance with IFRS 9 using the effective interest rate method.
 This fee receivable was presented separately in other assets instead of being capitalised to the financial instrument and disclosed under loans and advances.
 In addition, certain profit shares integrally linked to the loan and advance were also disclosed separately in other assets instead of being capitalised to the financial instrument.
-The reclassification amounted to R241 million as at 31 December 2018 and R221 million as at 1 January 2018 for the Group.
-The correction did not have any impact on the retained earnings of the consolidated financial statements.
+The reclassification amounted to R241 million as at 31 December 2018 and R221 million as at 1 January 2018 for the Group and R203 million (1 January 2018: R221 million) for the Company respectively.
+The correction did not have any impact on the retained earnings of the consolidated or separate financial statements.